filipoo02/Fitofit/README.md

 ## General info
-App is calculating distance between two inserted addresses.
+App is calculating the walking distance between two inserted addresses.
+User is just to show how it could work with realtion between users and it's activities.

 ## Technologies
 Created in
 - Backend : Node.js with framework Express.js,
-- Frontend : HTML (pug engine), CSS, JavaScript,
+- Frontend : PUG (html), CSS, JavaScript,
 - Database : MsSQL

 ## Setup